Frequently Asked Questions

 - The school offers a four-week online session between the fall and spring semesters.

-- In addition, there are three weekend seminar courses available at specific times throughout the year.
+- In addition, there are opportunities for weekend seminar courses at specific times throughout the year.

 In the graduate programs, there are six eight-week sessions available each year for students to take.
 This provides the possibility of earning 18 credits in a year.